 Site U1578 recovered 12 igneous lithologic units of aphyric and phyric basalt lava flows.
-For the determination of major and trace elements, 16 samples from the first eight units were analyzed using ICP-AES.
-Additionally, 343 measurements were conducted on archive-half section pieces along the entire igneous section using pXRF.
-LOI represents an indicator for the degree of alteration, and the analyzed samples show LOI with <3 wt%, which is relatively fresh, given that they represent old submarine rocks.
-An overall increase in the scatter of K2O data might be due to limited mobility for potassium during seawater alteration, but there are no other indications for element variability due to alteration.
+Sixteen samples from the first eight units were analyzed for major and trace elements using ICP-AES.
+Additionally, 253 measurements were conducted on archive-half section pieces along the entire igneous section using pXRF.
+LOI represents an indicator for the degree of alteration, and the analyzed samples show LOI <3 wt%, which is relatively fresh, given that they represent old submarine rocks.
 All samples from Site U1578 are classified as basalts, except one hawaiite sample, and have an alkalic composition.
-In contrast to the previously drilled Expedition 391 sites, the Ti-V compositions of the basalts from Site U1578 are comparable to the ocean island basalt array and similar to other alkaline intraplate lavas previously reported from the Tristan-Gough hotspot track.
-Based on the TiO2 content, the samples are divided into high-Ti with TiO2 of 3.4-3.9 wt% and very high-Ti rocks with TiO2 >3.9 wt%.
+In contrast to the previously drilled Expedition 391 sites, the Ti-V compositions are comparable to the ocean island basalt array and similar to other alkaline intraplate lavas previously reported from the TGW hotspot track.
+Based on the TiO_2 content, the samples are divided into high-Ti rocks (TiO2 = 3.4-3.9 wt%) and very high-Ti rocks (TiO2 >3.9 wt%).
 In bivariate diagrams, the major and trace element trends of the high-Ti rocks are generally consistent with olivine, Cr-spinel, and pyroxene fractionation.
 The very high-Ti rocks are offset relative to the high-Ti rocks to overall higher TiO2, Fe2O3, MnO, Sc, V, Co, Zn, and Y values, but they have lower SiO2, Al2O3, and K2O contents for a given Mg#.
 Site U1578 represents the longest basement interval drilled during Expedition 391, and significant downhole geochemical variations are observed.
 The TiO2 content, for example, is relatively low (2.5-3.3 wt%) in the upper part of the recovered igneous succession.
-In Unit 8, the rocks are characterized by very high TiO2 values (4.0-4.5 wt%) which decrease to values averaging 3.6 wt% in Unit 9 and then gradually decreases downhole to Units 11 and 12, where TiO2 is comparable to the upper part of the basement succession.
+In Igneous Unit 8, the rocks are characterized by very high TiO_2 values (4.0-4.5 wt%) that decrease to values averaging 3.6 wt% in Unit 9 and then gradually decrease downhole to Units 11 and 12, where TiO_2 is comparable to the upper part of the basement succession.

-Three general lithostratigraphic intervals are identified in Hole U1578A based on physical properties measurements, including NGR, MS/point magnetic susceptibility (MSP), bulk density, thermal conductivity, P-wave velocity, and porosity.
-The first interval, consisting of calcareous ooze and chalk, may be further divided into upper and lower units based upon NGR, GRA, and MAD bulk density, and MS/MSP values.
-At \sim 30 mbsf, a pronounced increase in MS/MSP (up to 79.3 \times 10^{-5} SI from background of ~2.68 × 10^{-5} to ~7.23 × 10^{-5} SI) and NGR (up to ~19.5 counts/s from a background range of ~2.25 to ~4.14 counts/s) and a decrease in GRA/MAD bulk density (from ~1.87 to ~1.74 g/cm2 across the unit contact) define the boundary between Lithostratigraphic Unit I and Subunit IIA.
-Below ~184 mbsf, calcareous sediment-basalt contact, basalt units, and volcaniclastic interbeds are distinguished by porosity (~34.1 and ~58.3 vol% in volcaniclastic interbeds vs. ~6.29 and ~15.6 vol% in basalts) and thermal conductivity (1.05 to 1.33 W/[m·K] in volcanic clastic interbeds vs. 1.66 to 1.77 W/[m·K] in basalts).
-Increases in MS/MSP, P-wave velocity, and GRA/MAD bulk density also accompany the shift from volcaniclastic interbeds to basalt units.
-Physical properties measurements also appear to image mineralogical and compositional trends within basalt units.
-Olivine-phyric lava flows correlate to higher ($>3000 \times 10^{-5}$ SI) MS/MSP at ~218 and ~253 mbsf, and an anomalously high NGR count at ~270 mbsf appears to correlate to a high-potassium aphyric basalt at the same depth.
+Three general lithostratigraphic intervals are identified in Hole U1578A based on physical properties measurements, including NGR, MS, MSP, bulk density, thermal conductivity, P-wave velocity, and porosity.
+The first interval, consisting of calcareous ooze, clay, and chalk, may be divided into upper and lower units based on NGR and MS/MSP values.
+At ~30 mbsf, a pronounced increase in mean MS/MSP (a shift from 7.39×10^{-5} to 17.4×10^{-5} SI) and mean NGR (a shift from 3.32 to 6.17 counts/s) defines the boundary between Lithostratigraphic Unit I and Subunit IIA.
+Below the ~184 mbsf calcareous sediment/basalt contact, basalt units and volcaniclastic interbeds are distinguished by porosity (34.1 and 58.4 vol% in volcaniclastic interbeds versus 4.20 and 15.1 vol% in basalts) and thermal conductivity (1.05 to 1.33 W/[m·K] in volcaniclastic interbeds versus 1.66 to 1.77 W/[m·K] in basalts).
+Increases in MS/MSP, P-wave velocity, and GRA/MAD bulk density also accompany the transition from volcaniclastic interbeds to basalt units.
+Physical properties measurements also appear to image mineralogical and compositional trends.
+Olivine-phyric lava flows correlate to higher (>3000 × 10^{-5} SI) MS/MSP at ~218 and ~253 mbsf, and an anomalously high NGR count at ~270 mbsf appears to correlate to a high-potassium aphyric basalt at the same depth.